-When Genghis Khan died in 1227, rumors spread that he perished heroically of a battle wound or was castrated by a princess, but modern researchers assert that the Mongol conqueror’s death was far more mundane.
+When Genghis Khan died in 1227, rumors spread that he perished heroically in battle or was castrated by a princess, but modern researchers believe that the Mongol conqueror’s death was far more mundane.

 Scholars generally agree that Genghis Khan died in his mid-60s in August 1227, according to a 14th-century text known as The History Of Yuan.

 The document stated that he died eight days after feeling ill, but experts are still unsure what sickness exactly killed him.
 Some believed typhoid was the culprit, while others believed he succumbed to battle-related injuries, like an infected arrow wound or a deadly fall from his horse.
 Others professed that a princess he held captive had fatally castrated him.

 However, new research has suggested that all these explanations for Genghis Khan’s death were mere legend — and intentionally spread by Khan’s cronies.

 So how did history’s greatest conqueror actually die?